Discworld MUD: Guilds

 A large part of the original intent for Discworld MUD was to move away from a restrictive class system, and to allow a player to do (almost) anything with enough effort and advancement.
 Each character can join one of a selection of guilds, a combination of class and in-game organisation, and each guild has several unique abilities not shared with any other.
 Many mundane attributes such as hit points, perceptiveness, and swimming skill are not affected by choice of guild.
 While players can advance and benefit from any skill, players get specific abilities within the skill set of their guild and may advance their primary skills more cheaply than by learning normally.

 There are seven Guilds: warrior, wizard, priest, witch, thief, assassin, and fool.
-Some of these guilds contain more specialized subguilds with more specialized skills and different thematic flavour.
+Each of which contain more specialized subguilds with more specialized skills and different thematic flavour.

 As of April 1, 2019, the Fools' Guild and associated fool class were added to the game.
 This was done to coincide with April Fools' Day, but has remained and grown as an actual guild.

 Canon and divergence

 Content has been worked upon continuously as the Discworld series of books has been growing, therefore there are smatterings of continuity taken from different books introduced in different regions.
-Additionally, some changes to the world have been made to allow a limited degree of player-control (such as player-elected administration for some of the in-world organisations) rather than using NPCs created from book characters.
+Some changes to the world have been made to allow a limited degree of player-control (such as player-elected administration for some of the in-world organizations) rather than using NPCs created from book characters.
+Wizards in the books can only cast a spell from memory once, but in the MUD they are able to cast spells from memory an unlimited number of times.

-The largest divergence from canon, however, is the addition of a range of divine magic not unlike that described in the Warhammer Fantasy or Dungeons & Dragons systems, mostly restricted to a small number of player-worshippable gods.